This is my story............

-This year I will be adding new pieces to my line of folk art designs.
+In 2015 I added new pieces to my line of folk art designs.
 These designs are all one of a kind -- what this means is that my cut out may be the same, but the coloring and quilling will all be different.
 My new designs for 2015 included whimsical roosters, horses, dogs, cats and birds.

-This year, 2016, has brought many new ideas.
-I have started a new series of wildflower gardens, which can be seen on my new work, gardens page.
+In 2016 I explored many new ideas.
+I started a new series of wildflower gardens, which can be seen on my new work, gardens page.
 These wildflower gardens are a tribute to my Mom, who loved her gardens.
 My gardens are quilled, because I have a brown thumb, something about needing to water the real flowers.
 So quilled flowers it is......here's to you, Mom.
 And knowing that your gardens in heaven are beautiful, and knowing that my Brother and Dad are helping you out.

 Thanks for stopping by my studio.